Motion-Boundary-Driven Unsupervised Surgical Instrument Segmentation in Low-Quality Optical Flow: Method

 We target the challenge of unsupervised surgical instrument segmentation within a video stream of $T$ frames, denoted as $X_T = \{\boldsymbol{x}_i|i \in \{1,..., T\}\}$, where $\boldsymbol{x}_i$ represents the image of the $i$-th frame.
 The objective is to create a mapping function $f$ such that $f(x_i)$ produces a mask that extracts the area of the surgical instrument.
 It is important to note that instrument mask annotations are not employed during the training stage.

-For the backbone model, we use the first stage of the state-of-the-art (SOTA) model RCF~\cite{Lian_2023_CVPR} due to its independence from additional annotations like \textit{shape-priors} and its excellence as an end-to-end model.
-Nonetheless, the quality of optical flow in surgical videos often suffers due to various factors, including areas of darkness, abrupt movements, and the presence of stationary instruments, as highlighted in Figure~\ref{fig1}.
-To mitigate these issues, our approach introduces enhancements in three key areas: establishing a reliable boundary supervision mechanism, implementing a strategic frame-dropping strategy, and adopting variable frame rates for input during training.
-The detailed architecture of our proposed method is illustrated in Figure~\ref{fig2}.
+We adopt the first stage of the state-of-the-art (SOTA) RCF model~\cite{Lian_2023_CVPR} as our backbone, thanks to its fully end-to-end design and independence from \emph{shape-priors}.
+However, the optical flow in surgical videos often suffers from dim lighting, abrupt instrument or camera movements, and partially stationary objects (Fig.~\ref{fig1}), creating significant challenges for unsupervised segmentation.
+To address these issues, we introduce a \textbf{High-Quality Area Matching (HQAM)} block that emphasizes reliable flow regions, a \textbf{Low-Quality Case Dropping (LQCD)} mechanism to discard frames with severely compromised flow, and a variable frame-rate scheme to better capture subtle instrument motions.
+The overall architecture of our method is illustrated in Fig.~\ref{fig2}.